 Three-dimensional structure of laser-modified Ti6Al4V and bone interface revealed with STEM tomography

-The early interaction between an implant's surface and bone is a leading factor for implant success, where multiple surface properties contribute to improved bone anchorage.
+The Ti6Al4V titanium alloy is one of the most routinely used materials in implant technologies.
+It is a suitable biomaterial due to its intrinsic mechanical properties, the excellent biocompatibility of its native surface titanium-dioxide layer, and its ability to osseointegrate.
+The early interaction between an implant’s surface and bone is a leading factor for implant success, where multiple surface properties contribute to improved bone anchorage.
 An important parameter is surface topography, both on the micron and nanoscale.
 Laser-modification has been performed in the thread valleys of Ti6Al4V screws to alter their surface chemistry and topography to form a nanostructured surface titanium-dioxide.
-Implants were placed in the rabbit tibia, removed with surrounding bone after 8 weeks, fixated, dried and resin embedded.
-Focused ion beam milling (FIB) was used to prepare specimens from the resin blocks for transmission electron microscopy (TEM).
-Z-contrast electron tomography offered the possibility to explore the interfacial structure with high-resolution in three-dimensions.
-With this technique, collagen fibers of the surrounding bone appear to have been laid down parallel to the implant surface.
+Since the valley regions are associated with increased bone formation kinetics and influential to implant bonding, the modified screws may exhibit enhanced bone attachment.
+In order to understand the underlying mechanisms and structure of the interface to nanostructured implant surfaces, characterization techniques with sufficient resolution are needed.
+Z-contrast electron tomography offers the possibility to explore the interfacial structure with high-resolution in three-dimensions.
+Furthermore, by operating in STEM mode, artifacts arising from diffraction contrast in the crystalline implant are avoided, while a high-degree of compositional contrast is maintained in the bone matrix.
+The aim of the present paper was to evaluate Z-contrast electron tomography as a tool to analyze the bone interface to a nanostructured implant surface.
+Implants were placed in the rabbit tibia and removed with surrounding bone after 8 weeks.
+Focused ion beam (FIB) was used to prepare specimens for transmission electron microscopy (TEM).
+Elemental analysis with energy dispersive x-ray spectroscopy (EDXS) over the implant-bone interface confirms the intermixing of bone apatite and titanium dioxide.
+This was further substantiated with three-dimensional reconstructions created from Z-contrast electron tomograms.
+Collagen fibers of the surrounding bone appear to have been laid down parallel to the implant surface.
 Accordingly, visualization of the laser-modified interface with nanoscale three-dimensional resolution, as offered by Z-contrast electron tomography, gives new insights into bone bonding mechanisms between roughened titanium-dioxide surfaces and bone.

 Place, publisher, year, edition, pages